Many weeks have passed since the Battle of Hogwarts, but peace has not come to Harry Potter.

 He stared at Ginny.
 Her eyes were ablaze, staring back.
 Without a word, almost without realizing what he was doing, he stepped through the door.
 She slammed it shut behind him and pulled him into the center of the small room.
 Harry noticed for the first time that she was holding her wand and he took a step back.
 But she pointed it at the door and said, "Colloportus!"
 The door sealed and she turned to him.

 "Hey!"
 Harry exclaimed.
 "You shouldn't do magic.
-You'll get into trouble, your birthday isn't 'til next month."
+You'll get into trouble, your birthday isn't until next month."

 "But today is yours."

-She came and kissed him.
-It was better than Harry remembered from a year ago.
+She came and kissed him, and it was better than Harry remembered from a year ago.
 She was in his arms, his one hand holding her against him and the other in her silky, sweet-smelling hair.
 Her arms went around his neck, pressing his mouth to hers.

 The kiss lasted a very long time.
 When their lips broke apart, Harry kept his face down, inches from hers.
 Her brown eyes blinked up at him.
 Everything bad had vanished, melted away in the flowery scent that filled the room.